Lhemamou/lhemamou.github.io/_pages/about.md

 Research topics
 ======
 My research work is pluridisciplinary as it combines IO psychology, machine learning, multimodal model, and social signal processing.
 I am especially interested in an automatic evaluation of hirability in the asynchronous job interview.
-Among the topics studied in the context of this Ph.D., I am focusing on personal selection, job interview, neural networks, multimodal representation, and interpretability.
+Among the topics studied in the context of my Ph.D., I am focusing on personal selection, job interview, neural networks, multimodal representation, and interpretability.

 The aim of my work is to :